tareqanwar/cv/README.md

 - Used to teach HTML, CSS & JavaScript in a coaching center.
 It was back in 2012.
 - Built a lot of web pages using it.
-- Have a lot of experience in converting PSD to HTML
+- Have a lot of experience in converting PSD to HTML.
-- Can use Bootstrap, Semantic, Foundation and other CSS Framworks
+- Can use Bootstrap, Semantic, Foundation and other CSS Frameworks.

 #### JavaScript